dat-labs/verified-sources/DEV_GUIDE.md

 ### `specs.yml`

-Here, we can add any additional parameters (as keys) that we want our generator to have under `connection_specification`.
+Here, we can add any additional parameters (as keys) that we want our source to have under `connection_specification`.

-E.g. If you are developing a Google Drive generator actor, you might want to ask for the `client_id`, `client_secret` and `refresh_token` as part of `connection_specification`.
+E.g. If you are developing a Google Drive source actor, you might want to ask for the `client_id`, `client_secret` and `refresh_token` as part of `connection_specification`.
 You can add it like so:
 Example:
 ```yml
 description: Specification of an actor (source/embeddingsgenerator/destination)